The Most Popular Travel Destinations in Canada

 Located in the southwest corner of British Columbia, and surrounded by water on three sides, Vancouver is an irresistibly vibrant, diverse, and verdant coastal city, which makes it one of the more exciting Canada destinations.
 Its mild climate and natural beauty lure visitors year round.
 This picturesque seaport also has thriving art, music, and culinary scenes.
 On the itinerary: Explore Stanley Park, a 1,000-acre urban oasis featuring lush forests, beaches, and trails; stroll through VanDusen Botanical Garden; take a thrilling walk across the Capilano Suspension Bridge; visit the storied sites from the 2010 Winter Olympics; and enjoy a sophisticated evening at the Vancouver Symphony Orchestra.
 The one draw back?
 Vancouver is expensive.
-In fact, it was voted the least affordable city in North America.

 The Sea to Sky Highway, otherwise known as Hwy 99, connects Vancouver to Whistler.
 Famed for its awe-inspiring mountain landscape, world-class skiing and snowboarding, storybook pedestrian village, and sprawling resorts, this alpine paradise is the perfect vacation for people who love winter activities.
 You might be surprised to learn that the number of summer vacationers now rivals that of their cold-weather counterparts.
 No doubt due to Whistler’s prominence as a major mountain biking destination.